giffgaff is a low-cost mobile network with coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

 Accumulated Payback is sent out to members twice per year in June and December.
 To qualify, you’ll need to have used your phone at least once in the preceding three months.
 You can elect to have the money added to your credit, or you can have it paid out as cash via PayPal (subject to a £10 minimum).
 It’s also possible to donate your Payback to charity (in which case, it will be matched by an equivalent donation from giffgaff).

-On giffgaff, Always-On data is available on the £25 goodybag.
+giffgaff offers Always-On data with their £25 goodybag.
 This gives you unlimited downloading so there’s no need to worry about running out of data mid-month.
 With Always-On data, you’ll get 4G speeds on the first 20GB per month.
 After this, your download speeds will be restricted to 384kbps between 8am and midnight each day.

-When you’re travelling to other European countries and taking advantage of giffgaff’s inclusive EU roaming, there’s a limit of 20GB/month for roaming data usage inside the EU.
-Further usage beyond the 20GB limit will be charged at 0.6p/MB.
+When you’re travelling to other European countries and taking advantage of giffgaff’s inclusive EU roaming, there’s a fair usage limit of 20GB/month for roaming data usage inside the EU.
+Further usage beyond the 20GB limit will be charged at 0.47p/MB.

 Comparison To Alternatives

-For £7.50/month, giffgaff offers a goodybag with 250 minutes, unlimited texts and 2GB of data.
-For 50p less each month, you can get 300 minutes, unlimited texts and 1GB of data on ASDA Mobile’s £7 bundle.
+For £1/month less, you can get 300 minutes, unlimited texts and 1GB of data on ASDA Mobile’s £7 bundle.

 £10 per month bundles